catalyst-cooperative/Arelle/README.md

 </div>

+## Note
+This is a mirror of Arelle managed by [Catalyst Cooperative](https://github.com/catalyst-cooperative) for out internal packaging uses only.
+We do not maintain or support Arelle.

 [Arelle](https://arelle.org/arelle/) is an end-to-end open source XBRL platform, which provides the XBRL community with an easy to use set of tools.
 It supports